Costa Rica Sea Turtle Volunteer Program – Most affordable volunteering with IKPVA!!

 The patrols at night were fine, you have to walk for four hours on the beach with guides, and if you’re on a lucky night you’ll get to see turtles coming slowly from the ocean, crossing the beach and laying eggs just in front of you.
 It’s something you want to live in your life, and something you want to protect. – Marine, 21 years, Switzerland

-Animal Conservation: 4-hour Nightly Patrols Looking for Nesting Sea Turtles
+Save the Sea Turtles: 4-hour Nightly Patrols Looking for Nesting Sea Turtles

 The primary work for the participants in our volunteer in Costa Rica program is to accompany local guides on 4-hour night patrols searching for nesting sea turtles.
 These patrols play an important role in an on-going scientific investigation where turtles are measured, checked for diseases and tagged while the eggs are collected and relocated to the project’s guarded hatchery.
 The presence of more people on the beach means less opportunity for the poachers, who will steal the turtle eggs and kill the turtles to sell the meat illegally.